mark-hahn/jspop/README.md

   - May slow down execution to watch values as they change

-- jspop code modules
+- popx code modules
   - code modules have interaction rules
     - May call other nested code modules as usual
-    - May not call other jspop code modules
+    - May not call other popx code modules
-    - May communicate through inter-module jspop connections
+    - May communicate through inter-module popx connections
-    - May use jspop global namspaced connections
+    - May use popx global namspaced connections
   - JS version requires ES6 (babel)

-- jspop npm module provides code module access to jspop connections
+- popx npm module provides code module access to popx connections
-  - single jspop object, usually in variable named `$`
+  - single popx object, usually in variable named `$`
   - assignment to `$.varname` triggers write/event to connection `varname`
   - referencing `$.varname` reads value from connection
   - function `$.react` is called on `$.varname` input connection value change